Here's how encouraging your employees to learn a foreign language can help your business grow.

 Native speakers will also appreciate the gesture, even if your employee only masters a few basic phrases in the language and will become more likely to share their insight and build connections.

 By fostering their international communication skills in this way, your employees will also understand what it takes to bridge any language barrier and make meaningful connections with people from all walks of life.

-2. And enhances your thinking skills
+2. It enhances your thinking skills

 Studies suggest that new languages are stored in different parts of the brain than our native tongues and take more effort to process and recall.

 When communicating in this new language, we’re forced to listen more intently and focus more.
 We need to recall new vocabulary, revise key grammatical structures and persuade our mouths to make new sounds.

 Each of these language learning activities forces our brains to work harder, increasing the volume and density of grey brain matter and forming new neural connections.
 With more effective thinking skills, your employee can optimize their performance in the workplace, stave off Alzheimer’s and make the most of any opportunity that comes their way.